 Key focus areas

-In order to guide our students in acquiring excellent knowledge and practical proficiency in key focus areas, our teaching concept is based on four major measures (see also schematic of curriculum).
+In order to guide our students in acquiring excellent knowledge and practical proficiency in key focus areas, our teaching concept is based on three major measures:

-1. General education: The educational program is based on four main scientific topics, that of systems neurobiology, molecular and cellular neurobiology, computational neuroscience and neurophilosophy.
+1. Comprehensive education: The educational program is based on several main scientific topics, that of systems neurobiology, molecular and cellular neurobiology, computational neuroscience and neurophilosophy.
+Students can choose between a Systemic-Cellular-Molecular Neuroscience track or a Computational Neuroscience track, offering enhanced flexibility and focus on their academic goals.
 Our curriculum takes the students on a "round trip" providing a profound understanding of the biological principles in brain structure and neuron-neuron communication before broadening the scope towards cognition and higher brain functions, computational methods and philosophical aspects in neurosciences.
-The main portion of the general education takes place in the first two semesters of study, during which time GSN Fast-track and GSN PhD students are also enrolled in the same courses.
+The main portion of the comprehensive education takes place in the first two semesters of study, during which time GSN Fast-track and GSN PhD students are also enrolled in the same courses.